cortext/patstat/Thematic characterization/translation of titles and abstracts/docs/README.md

 - **Titles**: tls202_appln_title
 - **Abstracts**: tls203_appln_abstr

-And both have a very similar structure, with columns for:
+Both have a very similar structure, with columns for:

-- patent id
+- patent identifier
 - language
 - title/abstract

-So, for the translation, we have added **an extra column** to these tables, which contains the title/abstract, in English.
+We have added **an extra column** to these tables, which contains the title/abstract, in English.

 ## Table columns